ghfakegh1337/StealthStrike/README.md

 ### What's new
 * 15 March 2025
   * 🟡 Added more buttons for TriggerBot.
-  * 🟡 Changed initial position of menu
+  * 🟡 Changed initial position of menu.

 * 13 March 2025
   * 🟡 Fixed a bug with zero coordinates in esp.